VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-themes.md

 ## Manage theme color configurations

-You can use ready-made color configurations that can be applied to the theme, or you can create your own color scheme using chat.gpt:
+You can use ready-made color configurations that can be applied to the theme, or you can create your own color scheme using ChatGPT:

 ![Color schemas](media/color-scheme.gif)